mddcarpet/mddc/docs/index.md

 of Art, Architecture and Design in Prague and Czech Technical University in Prague.

-The game is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The game is licensed under a
+<a href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License</a>.

 # System requirements